Letter-post (U.S.A. and International)

 An option is a service enhancement which is not included automatically as part of the basic service.
-The Customer must select the option by checking a box or affixing an additional label or sticker.
+The customer must select the option by checking a box or affixing an additional label or sticker.
 Most options are available for an additional fee.
 The available options are described below.

 Registered Mail provides the sender with a date stamped official registration receipt as proof of mailing.
-Coverage for loss or damage is included.
+Liability Coverage for loss or damage is included.
 For detailed information, see Registered Mail (U.S.A. and International).

 Literature for the Blind

 Materials for the use of the blind mailed in Canada for delivery to the U.S.A. or other international destinations may be sent by Registered Mail free of charge.
 See Literature for the Blind for more information.

 Commercial Customers may prepare an Order (Statement of Mailing) electronically, using the EST software, or manually, using a hard copy Order (40-076-705).
 A processing fee applies to all manually-prepared Orders.